-Or should we also consider buying less?
+Or should we try the minimalist approach and consider buying less?

 With every season, we tend to overhaul our wardrobes.
 What’s ‘in’ this year will not be tolerated next year.
 Trends are changed to lure us to buy, buy, buy.
 More and more.